Museum logo

 This will be my last contribution to our NEWS section of the website as I have retired as Chairman, but shall continue to serve as a Trustee and a Vice President on the Committee.
 I have some health problems so need to reign back from administration responsibilities but will attend the museum when I can in a more casual capacity.
 The Chair is now taken by my colleague Steve Bell.

 I am very proud to see the way the museum has grown over the years to where we are today, and thank goodness our founding members were far-sighted enough to purchase our 8-acre site back in the 1980s, despite the need for a bank loan.
 Our collection of hangars and buildings - mostly having aviation backgrounds - give the impression of long-term military activity but our land was never part of the Bungay airfield.
-We are, however, very close to the perimeter, and the Buck Inn adjacent to our entrance was a favourite watering-hole for USAAF, FAA and RAF personnel in turn.

 2016 was a reasonably good year for us when several museums around the UK reported difficulties and even closures: visitor attendance was slightly up; we had a good spread of events; we continued to receive a steady flow of donated artefacts; volunteer’ attendance was good; several inter-active displays were added; and our end-of-year finances showed useful growth over the previous year.
 We were also honoured to welcome Wing Commander Tom Neil DFC* AFC, AE as our new President, filling the vacancy left by the death in 2013 of Wing Commander Ken Wallis MBE.
 Tom has been a member for a number of years and lives nearby.